 My cousin, David and I were born the same year.
 He died in 1983 while working on his doctorate in music at North Texas State University.
-He was an amazing classical guitarist.
-He was a brilliant and gentle young man.
-It was heartbreaking to his parents, my Aunt Lucille, and Uncle Reese, sister Carol, and our extended family.
+He was an amazing classical guitarist, a brilliant and gentle young man.
+David’s death was heartbreaking to his parents, my Aunt Lucille, and Uncle Reese, his sister Carol, and our extended family.

-After David’s death, I began to bake his recipe each Christmas.
+After David’s death, I began to bake his bread recipe each Christmas.
 This baking of bread became one of my annual traditions and a time for me to think about David and what his life meant to our family.

 A couple of summers ago, I took Becca to Santa Fe.
 We stayed at the Saint Francis Hotel.
-We weren’t roughing it but we had access to some beautiful hiking trails.
+We weren’t roughing it but had access to some beautiful hiking trails.
 I would rise early and hike, and then return for some afternoon touring with Becca and a good meal.
 We called it food tourism, and it was great fun!

 While taking a break on a day hike up to Santa Fe Baldy, two ladies approached up the trail and asked if I was alright.
-Maybe I looked tired from the elevation but I replied, “It’s 60-degrees with no humidity, so this guy from Arkansas feels great!
+Maybe I looked tired from the elevation, but I replied, “It’s 60-degrees with no humidity, so this guy from Arkansas feels great!
 It’s in the upper 90s back home.”

 It turns out that she owned the coffee shop where the memorial concert for David was held, and she remembered it well.
 We shared memories of Reese, Lucille, David, and Carol.
 The lady with her just stood there stunned at what she was hearing.
 I only saw two hikers on the ascent up to Santa Fe Baldy that day.

-At the end of the day while preparing to drive away from the trailhead, the two ladies came off of the trail.
+At the end of the day, while preparing to drive away from the trailhead, the two ladies came off of the trail.
 The one who had lived in Nacogdoches came running up with a trail guide she thought I might like to have, saying it was an older edition but had some good hikes around the area.
 I thanked her and gave her an Ozark Highlands Trail Association water bottle.